tahoma2d/tahoma2d_docs/source/interface_overview.rst

 |UI_comboviewer|

-The comboviewer integrates in a single pane a viewer, horizontal toolbar and a tool options bar.
+The comboviewer integrates in a single panel a viewer, horizontal toolbar and a tool options bar.
 It's and alternative work area where you can draw images and see at the same time the result of your compositing.
 It is endless and you can scroll, zoom in, zoom out and rotate it the way you prefer.

 It has different modes of visualization among which you can choose the more suitable to the operation you are performing.